byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 # Bio*Philia* Living: Designing For Connection; The Healing Spirit Of Nature.

-***An archaic revival; the sharing of a living language, learning how to discover patterns which are deep and capable of generating life.***
+***An archaic revival; the sharing of a living language, learning how to discover patterns which are deep and capable of reGenerating life.***

 ## *Designing Through Spirit; Using curiosity, intuition and imagination, the æsthetics of a natural law.*